+Data Source

+Data will be obtained from the Commission's online system (TDRF) used to collect data regarding damages to underground facilities and all enforcement actions taken as a result of the damage to those facilities.

+Methodology

+The data will be collected from the Commission's online damage reporting system regarding the number of enforcement cases and complaints processed over a designated time period.

+Purpose

-Data Source: Data will be obtained from the Commission's online system (TDRF) used to collect data regarding damages to underground facilities and all enforcement actions taken as a result of the damage to those facilities.
-Methodology: The Data will be collected from the Commission's online damage reporting system regarding the number of enforcement cases and complaints processed over a designated time period.
-Purpose: This measure indicates the effectiveness of the Commission's damage prevention enforcement program to increase awareness of compliance requirements and reduce the number of damages to intrastate pipeline systems by tracking the enforcement activity regarding damage prevention violations.
-Calculation Method: Cumulative Target Attainment: High Priority:
+This measure indicates the effectiveness of the Commission's damage prevention enforcement program to increase awareness of compliance requirements and reduce the number of damages to intrastate pipeline systems by tracking the enforcement activity regarding damage prevention violations.

+Calculation Method: Cumulative

+Target Attainment: High

+Priority:

 Key Measure: Yes

 New Measure: No

 Percentage Measure: No

 Objective 2.2

-Ensure safety through regulation of the LPG/CNG/LNG alternative fuels industries
+Ensure safety through regulation of the LPG/CNG/LNG alternative fuels industries.

-Outcome 2-2-1: Average Number of LPG/CNG/LNG Violations
+Outcome 2.2.1 Average Number of LPG/CNG/LNG Violations Short Definition

-Definition: Each safety inspection will identify and record any violation of the LPG/CNG/ LNG safety regulations.
+Each safety inspection will identify and record any violation of the LPG/CNG/ LNG safety regulations.
 The average number of violations per inspection can be used as a benchmark for the state of the LPG/CNG/LNG industry.

+Data Limitations

+None.

-Data Limitations: None.
+Data Source

-Data Source: Each field inspection documents the number of violations and this data is entered into the LIS Oracle database system.
+Each field inspection documents the number of violations and this data is entered into the LIS Oracle database system.
 The number of inspections by type and number of violations by type can be retrieved from this system.
 Each site that is inspected is considered one inspection.

+Methodology

-Methodology: The total number of violations noted is divided by the total number of inspections completed to determine the average number of safety violations per inspection.
-Purpose: The Commission's LPG/CNG/LNG safety program conducts field investigations and inspections of stationary and mobile installations to determine compliance with the Commission's safety regulations.
+The total number of violations noted is divided by the total number of inspections completed to determine the average number of safety violations per inspection.

+Purpose

+The Commission's LPG/CNG/LNG safety program conducts field investigations and inspections of stationary and mobile installations to determine compliance with the Commission's safety regulations.
 By determining the average number of violations per inspection, the overall effectiveness of the program can be monitored by comparing the trend of reported average violations per year.

+Calculation Method: Non-cumulative

-Calculation Method: Cumulative Target Attainment: Low Priority: Low Key Measure: No New Measure: No Percentage Measure: No Outcome 2-2-2: Percent of LPG/CNG/LNG inspections with non-compliance items cited where a notice of correction was received Definition: For all inspections where items were cited to be out of compliance a non-compliance letter is sent to the facility/equipment's owner/operator and, in most cases, the facility/equipment's supplier.
+Target Attainment: Low

+Priority: Low Key Measure: No New Measure: No Percentage Measure: No

+Outcome 2.2.2 Percent of LPG/CNG/LNG Inspections with Non-compliance Items Short Definition

+For all inspections where items were cited to be out of compliance a non-compliance letter is sent to the facility/equipment's owner/operator and, in most cases, the facility/equipment's supplier.
 The owner/operator/supplier is given 45-days from the date of the letter to correct all non-compliance items.
 The non-compliance letter can be used to submit notice of corrections.
 If a notice of correction is not received a follow-up letter is sent to all parties removing the installation from service until the corrections are made and notice is sent to the Commission.

+Data Limitations

-Data Limitations: None.
+None.